 - Database Name: Name of the PAM360 database.
-Default is "PassTrix".
 If you want to have a different database name, you may specify here.
-PAM360 will take care of creating the Master Key, Symmetric Key etc. If the Database name is not specified, PAM360 will create a database with the name PassTrix.
+PAM360 will create the Master Key, Symmetric Key etc. If the Database name is not specified, PAM360 will create a database with the name PassTrix.

 - Authentication: The way to connect to the SQL server.
 If you are connecting to the SQL server from Windows, you have the option to make use of the Windows Single-Sign-On facility, provided the PAM360 service is running with a service account, which has the privilege to connect to the SQL server.
-In this case, choose the option "Windows".
-Otherwise, select the option "SQL".
-[It is recommended to choose the option 'Windows' as the username and password used for authentication are not stored anywhere].
+In this case, choose the option Windows.
+Otherwise, select the option SQL.
+(It is recommended to choose Windows, as the username and password used for authentication are not stored anywhere).

 - Encryption Key: The key with which your data is to be encrypted and stored in the SQL server.
-You may either leave it "Default", allowing PAM360 to generate a key, else if you want to have your custom key, select the option "Custom".
+You may either leave it as Default, allowing PAM360 to generate a key, or you can select Custom.